A method, born from quiet moments.

 No pressure

-A notebook, a pen, and a short focus list that helps you keep going.
+A notebook, a pen, and a short focus list to help you keep going.

 Together, they turn a blank page into a structure that restores focus.